jjanvier/tdd.sh/README.md

 The list of tasks is displayed:

 ```
-> Here is your todo list:
-> Which task do you want to tackle?
+Here is your todo list, which task do you want to tackle?
->   1 - I should do this other thing
+  > I should do this other thing
->   2 - oh, something else I think about too
+  > oh, something else I thought about too
->
 ```

-Now you can enter the number of the task you want to work on, this will start a new TDD session by using this task as a commit message.
+Now you can select the item you want to work on, this will start a new TDD session by using this task as a commit message.

 If you need to, you can clear this todo list at anytime with: